saoto28/pineapple60/p60-02/README.md

 ## p60-02
-2020-12 second prototype pdb
+2020-12 second prototype pcb

 Modifications from p60-01:
-- Tilt the keys
+- Tilt the key layouts
 - Less deformation from ortho-keyboard
 - Move the Trackpoint position and MCU position